 - Students are responsible for all fees charged to their account.
 If the $50 administrative fee is not paid by the student after two consecutive semesters (excluding the summer), the student will be dropped by the Graduate School.
 If the student chooses to reapply, he/she will need to pay the unpaid administrative fees to be readmitted.

 - CDS may be waived for medical reasons, military service, Peace Corps service, or required internship leave.
 This period of leave from continuous doctoral status is considered official leave and the appropriate documentation must be submitted and approved in advance of the semester the student wishes to be on leave (see Section 6, Official Leaves of Absence and Section 7, Internship Leave).
 Graduate leave does not extend the time limitations to complete the doctoral degree (see Chapter 6, Section E).

 - CDS is included in the time limitations to complete a doctoral degree.
 Specifically, students have three calendar years from the date of successful completion of the preliminary exam to complete their degree.
 Consequently, students may not be in continuous doctoral status for more than 5 consecutive academic semesters (excluding summer).
-After 5 semesters, the student must enroll for 2 credits and defend to complete their program.
+After 5 semesters, the student must enroll for 2 credits and defend their dissertation to complete their program.
 Students who have an approved extension must enroll in a minimum of 2 research credits during one semester of their first extension.
 Students must be continuously enrolled in a minimum of 2 research credits during fall and spring semesters of their second or third extensions (unless they complete their degree before the extension expires).

 Students who are not in compliance with the CDS policy may be dropped from their program.